 “Just leveled up.”
 I throw him a grin.
 “Gimme a perk and some extra hit points.”

 My former dog rolls his eyes.
-“I never understood why a glowing screen was so damned interesting.”
+“I never understood how a glowing screen could hold your attention.”

 “Show some respect,” I say mock-seriously.
-“Without video games, I’d have no context for living in a fantasy world.
-I’d cower and hide instead of learning new skills and looking for items.”
-I draw my dagger, slash the air with three flashy strokes, then make it disappear with a sleight of hand twist.
+“Without video games, I wouldn’t have a context for fantasy-world life—I’d cower and hide instead of leveling up and looking for items.”
+I draw my dagger, slash the air, then make it disappear with a sleight-of-hand twist.
 “See?
-I’m probably like a fourth-level fighter/thief.”
+I’m probably like a fourth-level fighter/thief by now.”

 Gyrax laughs.
-“Who knew that Diablo and Skyrim could prepare your mind for an interplanar quest?”
+“Who knew that Diablo and Skyrim could prepare your mind for interplanar travel?”

-I chuckle along.
 “I know, right?
-Elder Scrolls V was a hint from existence.”
+Elder Scrolls V was a hint from the universe.”